Invasive species on public land

 Invasive terrestrial plants (weeds)

 Many invasive plants can pose a serious threat to biodiversity by significantly impacting native flora and fauna populations.
 They also contribute to land and water degradation and losses in productivity.

 Under the Catchment and Land Protection Act 1994 certain plants are declared as noxious weeds in Victoria.
 This allows certain actions to be taken to control them.

 The impact of weeds on the environment is recognised through several listings under the Flora and Fauna Guarantee Act 1988:

 - Introduction and spread of Spartina to Victorian estuarine environments.

 - Invasion of native vegetation by 'environmental weeds'.

 - Invasion of native vegetation communities by Tall Wheat-grass Lophopyrum ponticum.

-Programs targeted at weed control on public land in Victoria include Otway Eden, Glenelg Eden, Central Highlands Eden, Good Neighbour Program and Urban Fringe Weed Management Initiative.
+Programs targeted at weed control on public land in Victoria include Otway Eden, Weeds at the Early Stage of Invasion, Glenelg Eden, Central Highlands Eden, Good Neighbour Program and Urban Fringe Weed Management Initiative.